 Encrypting an external drive with Bitlocker To Go requires a one-time process to convert a regular drive into an encrypted one.
 To begin that process:

-Navigate to BitLocker Drive Encryption: Control Panel > System and Security > BitLocker Drive Encryption or just search for “Manage Bitlocker” in Windows Settings.
+Navigate to BitLocker Drive Encryption: Windows System > Control Panel > System and Security > BitLocker Drive Encryption or just search for “Manage Bitlocker” in Windows Settings.

 Plug in a USB drive you’d like to use to store encrypted footage on.
 Similar to BitLocker’s full-disk encryption feature, BitLocker To Go will keep and automatically encrypt existing files on the drive without the need to start from a blank drive.
 In this example, we’ll be using a 32GB Micro Center USB drive, but other USB drives of all shapes and sizes will work too.